Council of Ministers (French Polynesia)

+Brotherson 2023 cabinet

+The current cabinet was appointed by Moetai Brotherson on 15 May 2023, following the 2023 election.

+In addition Nathalie Heirani Salmon-Hudry was appointed Interminsterial Delegate for Disability.

 Fritch 2018 cabinet

-The current cabinet was appointed by Édouard Fritch on 24 May 2018 following the 2018 French Polynesian legislative election.
+Following the election of Édouard Fritch after the 2018 French Polynesian legislative election he appointed a cabinet on 24 May 2018.
 Six of the Ministers were appointed from the Assembly of French Polynesia, and as a result vacated their seats.

 In September 2020 the council was reshuffled following the resignation of Teva Rohfritsch.
 Tearii Alpha was appointed vice-president and minister of Agriculture, Blue Economy and Industry, Tea Frogier was dropped as a Minister, and Yvonnick Raffin was appointed finance minister.
 A further reshuffle took place in November 2021 when Alpha was fired as vice-president after refusing to comply with the territory's mandatory vaccination law.
 He was replaced as vice-president by Jean-Christophe Bouissou, but retained his other portfolios, resulting in Nicole Bouteau resigning from Cabinet in protest.
 Her portfolios were shared out among other ministers.

 A further reshuffle in February 2022 saw Isabelle Sachet leave the Cabinet, and Virginie Bruant and Naea Bennett join it.
 Bruant became Minister of Labour, Solidarity, Training, Status of Women, Family and Non-autonomous Persons, while Bennett gained responsibility for Youth, Crime Prevention and Sports.